Depth-of-field is more than Aperture

 [Photo 4] Appalachian migrant family in Ohio during 1968 [photo by Don Rutledge]

-In Photo 4, you can see a father who is concerned, and then you can see his children in the background.
-The children are like all children and pull the viewer into the story of a migrant worker who will travel wherever, finding work to provide for their family.
+In Photo 4, you can see a father who appears concerned, and his children are visible in the background.
+The children are like all children, pulling the viewer into the story of a migrant worker who will travel wherever, finding work to provide for their family.
 Many photographers cropped just above the father’s head and left the boy in the window.
-The reason is they most likely would not have seen the boy.
+The reason is that they most likely would not have seen the boy.

 Don had a patience about him that let him be in the moment.
 He could see things that most missed.
 Don really and truly had more empathy for his subjects than just about any other photographer I have known.